gangdong/gangdong.github.io/_posts/2019-03-20-Blog-mathjax.markdown

 ## Write at the last

-+ I found importing the MathJax snippet will slow the site's loading speed.
-So I moved the MathJax snippet to the post's markdown file from `default.html`, only use it when the post need a mathematics expression.
++ I found introducing the MathJax code snippet will slow the website's loading speed.
+So I moved the MathJax code snippet to the post's markdown file from `default.html`, only use it when the post needs a mathematics expression.
 + I am not familiar with Latex syntax and I will spend some time in learning.
 It is not a problem! 😛

 <script type="text/javascript" async src="//cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">